Black butcherbird: Taxonomy

-Evidence was published in a 2013 molecular study which showed that it was the sister taxon to the Australian magpie (Gymnorhina tibicen).
+Evidence was published in a 2013 molecular study which showed that it is closest relative to the Australian magpie (Gymnorhina tibicen).
 The ancestor to the two species is thought to have split from the other butcherbirds between 8.3 and 4.2 million years ago, during the late Miocene to early Pliocene, while the two species themselves diverged sometime during the Pliocene (5.8–3.0 million years ago).

 Description

 The adult is black all over except for its beak which is black-tipped grey.
 Most juveniles are rufous-brown.
 Confusingly, some juveniles are black while some brown young birds may rarely retain their brown colour into adulthood.
 As the only butcherbirds with wholly black bodies, they are sometimes confused with crows or currawongs, from which they are distinguished by their gray and hooked bills.

 Behaviour

 In Papua New Guinea, Black butcherbirds have been observed parasitising the nests of Hooded monarch birds.

 In 1903, ornithologist E. M. Cornwall observed brown and black varieties of the bird, the black preferring deeper forest and the brown preferring coastal scrub or mangroves.